nsipplswezey/nsipplswezey.github.io/_posts/2017-12-1-VoltAGE-The-Backend-Pt.-2.md

 Now that we're able to load a model from the API, let's add a new model to the backend.

 To keep things simple, we'll just reseed our API database with a new model.
 We can handle POSTing logic later.
-And to keep our backend maintainable, for now we'll use a `tasks` abstraction for writing new models.
+And to keep our backend maintainable, we'll use the provided `tasks` abstraction from nodal.js.

-A task is simply a container for any repeated or repeatable work that our API server might need to do.
+A task is simply a container for any repeated or repeatable work that our API server might need to do that can be run with `nodal task <task_name>`.
 Task running can also be automated as a cron job, though we don't need that yet either.

 All we need is a task that reads through a directory of our predictor models like `VoltAGE_1_predictor.txt` and `VoltAGE_2_predictor.txt` and then writes them into our API servers `seed.json` file.